|6-4.010||Federal Criminal Tax Enforcement|

 - counterfeiting, mutilation, removal, or misuse of stamps

 6-4.310 - Major Count Policy in Plea Agreements

 Disposition of tax cases through pleas.
 The Government disposes of an overwhelming percentage of all criminal tax cases by entry of a plea of guilty.
-The Tax Division authorizes the United States Attorney to accept a plea of guilty to the major count(s) of the indictment or information, without first obtaining Tax Division approval.
-The United States Attorney also may seek a plea to more than the major count(s) if he or she thinks the Government should accept such a plea.
+The Tax Division authorizes the United States Attorney’s Office to accept a plea of guilty to the major count(s) of the indictment or information, without first obtaining Tax Division approval.
+The United States Attorney’s Office also may seek a plea to more than the major count(s) if it thinks the Government should accept such a plea.
 In most cases, the Tax Division identifies the major count(s) that have been authorized for prosecution in the Tax Division's prosecution memorandum or in its case transmittal letter.

 Major Count Designations.
 When it designates the major count, the Tax Division primarily considers the following: